 1. Teaching Institution University of Technology 2.
 University Department/Centre Laser and Optoelectronics Eng.
 Dept. 3.
 Course title/code Communications & Wave Propagation 4.
 Programme(s) to which it contributes Laser & Optoelectronics Programs 5.
 Modes of Attendance offered Full-Time Attendance 6.
-Semester/Year 2016-2017 7.
+Semester/Year 2017-2015 7.
 Number of hours tuition (total) 4 hours - 2 per each branch 8.
-Date of production/revision of this specification 20-10-2016 O Aima of the Course

-To provide an introduction to, and understanding of, the fundamental principles of communication systems and radio wave propagation; to provide the theoretical analysis and analytical techniques to be used in future advanced modules.
+Date of production/revision of this specification 20-10-2017 9.
+Aims of the Course To provide an introduction to, and understanding of, the fundamental principles of and analytical techniques to be used in future advanced modules.

-C- Knowledge and Understanding
+- B- Knowledge and Understanding - A1.

-- A1.
 Enable students to be familiar with different types of signals and systems. - A2.
 To make students more understandable with the concepts of Linear Modulation techniques. - A3.
 Enable the students to be familiar with the mathematical representation for each modulation type and systems response in both Time and Frequency Domain by using Fourier analysis. - A4.
 Sampling, Quantization and digital transmission of analog signals; for instance Pulse Code Modulation. - A5.
 Studying, analyzing and understanding the term of noise in engineering sight of view and how does it affect the overall performance of the system. - A6.
-Maxwell's equations and different radio wave propagation. - B. Subject-specific skills - B1.
-The benefit behind the modulation process and how to transform time-domain function to frequency domain using Fourier analysis. - B2.
+Maxwell's equations and different radio wave propagation.

+- B1.
+The benefit behind the modulation process and how to transform timedomain function to frequency domain using Fourier analysis. - B2.
 Understanding the frequency translation and modulation theorem, in addition to Hilbert transfer function of some filter types. - B3.
 How to calculate the overall system performance by the mean of SNR and Noise Figure.